Helping kids lead normal lives

 Taking a closer look

-At Children’s, we focus on research and innovations that make a difference at the bedside.
+At Children’s Minnesota, we focus on research and innovations that make a difference at the bedside.
 From improving day-to-day quality of life for children and teens to developing new pain management approaches and adopting new technologies, our research is kid- and family-focused.

-Children’s is engaged in many types of research, including investigator-initiated studies as well as externally sponsored multicenter trials, observational studies and registries.
+Children’s Minnesota is engaged in many types of research, including investigator-initiated studies as well as externally sponsored multi-center trials, observational studies and registries.

 In the immunology program, Tamara Pozos, MD, PhD, is collaborating on a study to evaluate immune system recovery in patients who have been treated for leukemia.
-Her previous research has focused on the cell biology of early immune responses, and her findings have been published in nationally recognized journals such as Science.
-Laura Hoyt, MD, is a national expert on the care of children with HIV infection.
-She has a particular expertise in the biology of T cells, the most important cell for regulating the immune system.
+Her previous research has focused on the cell biology of early immune responses, and her findings have been published in nationally recognized journals such as Science Magazine.